sous-chefs/samba/README.md

 This resource can only create, enable or delete the user.
 It only supports setting the user's initial password.
 It assumes a password db backend that utilizes the smbpasswd program.

-This will not enforce the password to be set to the value specified.
-Meaning, if the local user changes their password with `smbpasswd`, the recipe will not reset it.
-This may be changed in a future version of this cookbook.
+This will enforce the password set by the resource.
+Meaning, if the local user changes their password with `smbpasswd`, the recipe will reset it.

 ### Server